Ahlemmmmm/SalonDB/README.md

-# 🌌 Celestial Bodies Database
+# 💇‍♀️ Salon Appointment Scheduler

+A Bash + PostgreSQL project that manages a salon’s customer appointments directly from the terminal.
-This project builds a complete PostgreSQL database about celestial bodies — including galaxies, stars, planets, and moons — as part of the **FreeCodeCamp Relational Database Certification**.
+Built as part of the **FreeCodeCamp Relational Database Certification**.

 ---